 What happens out there?

 We use a silt fence barrier that stops the frogs and makes it easier to spot them and pick them up.
 Your team leader will tell you which part of the road to monitor.
 There’s only a few hundred feet of road to monitor, so you won’t be lonely.
 Once you see a frog, you walk up to it, reach down and gently pick it up.
-You'll place it in a five-gallon bucket that we will provide.
+You’ll want to get in front of it, not behind it.
+They generally stop when you shine your light in their face and if you come up behind them they can hop away faster than you can keep up.
+You'll place your frog in a five-gallon bucket that we will provide.
 When we get a few frogs in the bucket, they’ll be driven down to the wetland which is a mile or so away by car, since cars have to take a more circuitous route than frogs.

 What should I wear/bring?